mwcz/palebluepixel/content/posts/033 - particles and pi - dimo comes to life.md

 Title: Particles and π - DiMo Comes to Life
 Date: 2014-08-25
-Tags: programming, javascript, requirejs, amd, threejs, webgl, 3d, art
+Tags: programming, javascript, requirejs, amd, threejs, webgl, 3d, art, sparkcon, geekspark
 Image: /static/images/033/ring-anim.gif

-[TOC]
+Summary: A player walks up Fayetteville St in Raleigh, North Carolina.
+[SparkCon][sparkcon] has begun, and dozens of artists are ...

 A player walks up Fayetteville St in Raleigh, North Carolina.
 [SparkCon][sparkcon] has begun, and dozens of artists are strewn along the